James Branch Cabell: Life

 Cabell was born into an affluent and well-connected Virginian family, and lived most of his life in Richmond.
 The first Cabell settled in Virginia in 1664; Cabell's paternal great-grandfather, William H. Cabell, was Governor of the Commonwealth from 1805 to 1808.
 Cabell County in West Virginia is named after the Governor.
 James Branch Cabell's grandfather, Robert Gamble Cabell, was a physician; his father, Robert Gamble Cabell II (1847–1922), had an MD, but practiced as a druggist; his mother, Anne Harris (1859-1915), was the daughter of Lieutenant Colonel James R. Branch, of the Army of the Confederate States of America.
 James was the oldest of three boys—his brothers were Robert Gamble Cabell III (1881-1968) and John Lottier Cabell (1883-1946).
 His parents separated and were later divorced in 1907.
 His aunt was the suffragist and educationist Mary-Cooke Branch Munford.

 Although Cabell's surname is often mispronounced "Ka-BELL", he himself pronounced it "CAB-ble".
 To remind an editor of the correct pronunciation, Cabell composed this rhyme: "Tell the rabble my name is Cabell."

 Cabell matriculated at the College of William and Mary in 1894 at the age of fifteen and graduated in June 1898.
 While an undergraduate, Cabell taught French and Greek at the college.
 According to his close friend and fellow author Ellen Glasgow, Cabell developed a friendship with a professor at the college which was considered by some to be "too intimate," and as a result Cabell was dismissed, although he was subsequently readmitted and finished his degree.
-Following his graduation, he worked from 1898 to 1900 as a newspaper reporter in New York City, but returned to Richmond in 1901, where he worked several months on the staff of the Richmond News.
+Following his graduation, he worked from 1898 to 1900 as a newspaper reporter in New York City, but returned to Richmond in 1901, where he worked for several months on the staff of the Richmond News.